- Benefits of good nutrition during cancer treatment

 - Use a cool mist humidifier to moisten room air, especially at night.
 (Be sure to keep the humidifier clean to avoid spreading bacteria or mold in the air.)

-- Fresh pineapple may help to thin saliva, but only try this if your mouth is not sore.
+- Fresh pineapple or papaya may help to thin saliva, but only try this if your mouth is not sore.

 - Saliva substitutes are helpful if your salivary glands have been removed by surgery or damaged by radiation therapy.
 These products add moisture to your mouth.

 - Nutritional supplements, like liquid meal replacements, may be helpful.
-Talk to your health care team about this.
+If you can’t get enough calories and nutrition through solid foods, you may need to use liquid supplements for some time.
+Talk to your cancer care team about this.

 What to eat or not eat when you have a dry mouth*